signag/Hybrid-Car-Consumption-Monitor/docs/vizualization.md

 ### Panel: Electricity Consumption - Car Display vs. Real Consumption

-This panel shows the consumption of electricity per month as overapping bars.
+This panel shows the consumption of electricity per month as overlapping bars.
-The yellow bars represent the the consumption according to car display, as received from the manufacturers cloud services.
+The yellow bars represent the consumption according to car display, as received from the manufacturers cloud services.
 The blue bars represent the consumption according to charging.
 This is the real consumption.

 ### Panel: Electricity Consumption - All Trips